-Please note, that this is not necessarily a valid option for digital nomads or people looking for a job in Greece.
+Please note that this is not necessarily a valid option for digital nomads or people looking for a job in Greece.
 I applied as a financially independent person as you cannot be working in Greece.
-I have plenty of savings to cover the required amount of income for the visa.
+I have plenty of savings to cover the required income for the visa.

-Once you are in Greece, you have to apply for a residence permit that also has its own requirements.
-I am currently going through this process and will write a whole other post on that process.
+Once you are in Greece, you must apply for a residence permit with its own requirements.
+Please read my whole blog post on the Greece Resident Permit application process.

 Please let me know what questions you have about applying for a Greece National Visa, and I will try to help.